 We also collect certain sensitive information about children enrolling with or using our services.
 The sensitive information we collect about a child or children enrolling with or using our services includes: immunisation status, specific religious or cultural requirements, medical conditions and details of medical care needs.

-In relation to children screened or treated by our allied health professionals, we may also collect additional sensitive information such as previous and current medical history, clinically relevant family medical history, the name of any health service provider (including but not limited to private medical insurance) or medical specialist to whom the patient is referred, copies of any letters of referrals and copies of any reports back.
+In relation to children screened or treated by our allied health professionals, we may also collect additional sensitive information such as previous and current developmental and medical history, clinically relevant family medical history, the name of any health service provider (including but not limited to private medical insurance) or medical specialist to whom the patient is referred, copies of any letters of referrals and copies of any reports back.

 Methods of collection

 We will collect your personal information directly from you, unless it is unreasonable or impractical to do so.